Raccoon

 (Procyon lotor)

-These omnivorous furbearers occur from desert through submontane elevations.
-Their population trend is unknown.
-The male raccoon may travel miles in search of a mate from January to March.
+Some raccoon facts: Male raccoons may travel miles in search of a mate from January to March.
 Dens are located in hollow trees, logs, rock crevices, or burrows.
 Clearcutting can seriously reduce the availability of den sites.
 One to 7 young are born from April to May after a 63 day gestation period.
 Weaning occurs after 2-4 months and the young will be independent by winter.
 Adults occupy home ranges of 0.6 to 4 square miles.